Fishing With a Fish Trap or Fish Basket

 We are going to talk about how to make two styles of trap: a wire mesh trap and a slat-box trap.
 These traps are generally used to catch non-game fish such as catfish.
 You will need some type of bait to lure fish into your trap such as cottonseed meal or corn meal.

 There are a few methods for building these baskets.
 One is to create the entire trap using "chicken" wire fencing or other closely knit fencing materials.

-A detailed diagram and description of how to do this is available as a PDF file from the State of Georgia's Department of Natural Resources.
+Here's a detailed description of how to do this, based on a paln from the State of Georgia's Department of Natural Resources.

 You will cut out the following pieces of fencing:

 - A flat rectangular piece of fencing, approximately 72" x 60"